solo-io/gloo/ci/README.md

 | `update-licenses`           | Generates docs files containing attribution for all dependencies which require it                                              | There is a new dependency or a dependency bump                                        | 55s                                 |

 **Note:** Some checks will not pass locally if developing locally against an unreleased version of gloo.
-If running any checks while consuming unreleased gloo, including as part of `generated-code`, use the `-i` flag to swallow resulting errors.
+If running any checks while consuming unreleased gloo, including as part of `generate-all`, use the `-i` flag to swallow resulting errors.
 It should always be possible to one or more of the targets documented here to achieve the desired code generation and/or formatting locally without having to run checks prematurely.
 PRs will be required to pass all checks prior to merging.